-3 These conventions (see link) include among others: ILO Convention 87 on Freedom of Association and Protection of the Right to Organize; ILO Convention 98 on the Right to Organize and Collective Bargaining; ILO Convention 29 on Forced Labour and Protocol of 2014; ILO Convention 105 on the Abolition of Forced Labour; ILO Convention 138 on Minimum Age (of Employment); ILO Convention 182 on the Worst Forms of Child Labour; ILO Convention 100 on Equal Remuneration; ILO Convention 111 on Discrimination (Employment and Occupation); ILO Convention 155 on Occupational Safety and Health; ILO Convention 161 on Occupational Health Services; UN Convention on the Rights of the Child, Article 32.1UN Convention on the Protection of the Rights of all Migrant Workers and Members of their Families
+3 These conventions (see link) include among others: ILO Convention 87 on Freedom of Association and Protection of the Right to Organize; ILO Convention 98 on the Right to Organize and Collective Bargaining; ILO Convention 29 on Forced Labour and Protocol of 2014; ILO Convention 105 on the Abolition of Forced Labour; ILO Convention 138 on Minimum Age (of Employment); ILO Convention 182 on the Worst Forms of Child Labour; ILO Convention 100 on Equal Remuneration; ILO Convention 111 on Discrimination (Employment and Occupation); ILO Convention 155 on Occupational Safety and Health; ILO Convention 161 on Occupational Health Services; UN Convention on the Rights of the Child, Article 32.1UN Convention on the Protection of the Rights of all Migrant Workers and Members of their Families be applied in an appropriately scaled manner based on the of contracting and nature and scale of the sub- project, its specific activities, the project's associated social and environmental risks and impacts, and the type of contractual relationships with project workers.

-Preventing the use of child labour and forced labour Preventing discrimination and promoting equal opportunity of workers 2) To protect and promote the safety and health of workers; 3) To ensure applicable parties comply with employment and labour laws, applicable rules and regulations and international commitments; and 4)To leave no one behind by protecting and supporting workers in disadvantaged and vulnerable situations, including a special focus, as appropriate, on women workers, young workers, migrant workers, and workers with disabilities Scope of Application: The applicability of this Standard is established during the social and environmental screening and categorization process.
-The requirements of this Standard are to be applied in an appropriately scaled manner based on the of contracting and nature and scale of the sub- project, its specific activities, the project's associated social and environmental risks and impacts, and the type of contractual relationships with project workers.
 3. The requirements regarding labour and working conditions apply to all project workers, including full-time, part-time, temporary workers.
 Project workers are hired or contracted by IPs, should be adhered to UNDP' SES and WB'ESS that agreed on the requirements of this Standard are to be addressed by the IPs during implementing the relevant sub-project activities as indicated in the LMP.
 Standard 8: Pollution Prevention and Resource Efficiency Introduction: The Pollution Prevention and Resource Efficiency Standard recognizes that increased industrial activity, urbanization, and intensive agricultural development often generate increased levels of pollution to air, water, and land, and consume finite resources in a manner that may threaten people and the environment at the local, regional, and global level.
 Pollution prevention and resource efficiency are core elements of a sustainable development agenda and UNDP projects must meet good international practice in this regard.
 This Standard outlines a project-level approach to pollution prevention and resource efficiency.
 Reduction of greenhouse gas emissions that contribute to climate change is addressed_in Standard 2: Climate Change and Disaster Risks.
 Objectives: 1)To avoid or minimize adverse impacts on human health and the environment by avoiding or minimizing pollution from project activities; 2)To promote more sustainable use of resources, including energy, land and water; 3)To avoid or minimize programming-related emissions of short and long-lived climate pollutants and ozone-depleting substances; 4)To avoid or minimize generation of hazardous and non-hazardous substances and wastes, and promote a human rights-based approach to the management and disposal of hazardous substances and wastes; and 5)To promote safe, effective, environmentally sound pest management.
 Scope of Application: The applicability of this Standard is established during the social and environmental screening and categorization process.
 Requirements of this Standard apply to projects that (i) aim to improve existing waste management practices; (ii) generate or cause generation of solid, liquid or gaseous waste; (iii) use, cause use of, or manage the use, storage or disposal of hazardous materials and chemicals, including pesticides; and (iv) that significantly consume or cause consumption of water, energy, or other resources 4 .